 |Religious affiliation||Roman Catholic|

 When applying to Marymount University, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due August 15.
 The application fee at Marymount University is $40.
-It is less selective, with an acceptance rate of 77.8 percent.
+It is less selective, with an acceptance rate of 80.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Marymount University is 14:1, and the school has 50.3 percent of its classes with fewer than 20 students.
-The most popular majors at Marymount University include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Interior Design; Biology/Biological Sciences, General; and Fashion Merchandising.
-The average freshman retention rate, an indicator of student satisfaction, is 69.5 percent.
+The student-faculty ratio at Marymount University is 13:1, and the school has 49.5 percent of its classes with fewer than 20 students.
+The most popular majors at Marymount University include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Interior Design; Liberal Arts and Sciences/Liberal Studies; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 69.8 percent.

 |Student gender distribution|